Kong/lua-kong-nginx-module/README.md

 **subsystems:** *http*

-Returns the current dynamic log level, remaining timeout and the original log level.
+Returns the current dynamic log level, remaining timeout (in seconds), and the original log level.

-If the dynamic log level is not set or not active, `timeout` will be `0`.
+If the dynamic log level is not set or not active, the `timeout` will be `0`.

 Please see [Nginx log level constants](https://github.com/openresty/lua-nginx-module#nginx-log-level-constants) for the possible value of `level`.